Zblog741/Zblog741.github.io/_posts/2025-11-18-if-you-look-at-me.markdown

 ---
 layout: post
-title: "If you look at me, I will kill you."
+title: "\"If you look at me, I will kill you.\""
 categories: [philosophy, reflections]
 date: 2025-11-18
 mathjax: false